-- 3.12.1 Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach. - 3.12.2 The academy council will ensure that the DSL has undertaken Prevent Lead Awareness training and that all staff receive training about the Prevent Duty. - 3.12.3 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
+- 3.12.1 Children are susceptible to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach. - 3.12.2 The academy council will ensure that the DSL has undertaken Prevent Lead training (which is updated every two years) and that all staff receive training about the Prevent Duty. - 3.12.3 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral using the Prevent National Referral Form found on the local Safeguarding Board website.